ptkdev-boilerplate/svelte-kit-ssr-boilerplate/README.md

 <!-- all-shields/header-badges:END -->

+> ⚠️ IMPORTANT: This boilerplate is work-inprogress (because svelte-kit is in alpha/beta version).
+Don't use it in production.

 Svelte server-side-rendering built with SEO in mind.
-Start your project with this friendly svelte kit boilerplate
+Start your project with this friendly svelte kit boilerplate.

 This is a [github template](https://github.blog/2019-06-06-generate-new-repositories-with-repository-templates/), you can fork it or [use as template](https://github.com/ptkdev-boilerplate/svelte-kit-ssr-boilerplate/generate) for start new project with this repository as hello-world.
 I hate start new project with empty template, often i missing correct configuration, readme instruction or i need of samples of code.
 Use this repository as template solve this problem.